Kole Raz

 Kole Raz (born March 13, 2003) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 76 Ford Mustang Dark Horse for AM Racing, and part-time in the ARCA Menards Series, driving for the same team.
+He currently competes part-time in the ARCA Menards Series, driving the No. 76 Ford for Rette Jones Racing.
+He has previously competed in the NASCAR Xfinity Series, the ARCA Menards Series East, and the ARCA Menards Series West.

 Racing career

 Raz has previously competed in series such as the Northwest Super Late Model Series, the Budweiser Crown Series, the ASA Southern Super Series, and the SRL Spears Southwest Tour Series.
 He found a majority of his success in the latter series, where he finished fifth in the points in 2021 with seven top-ten finishes.

 In 2023, Raz made his debut in the ARCA Menards Series West at Shasta Speedway, driving the No. 5 Toyota for Jerry Pitts Racing.
 After placing tenth in the lone practice session, he qualified in fifth and finished in third behind Trevor Huddleston and Sean Hingorani.
 It was later revealed that Raz would run the following race at Evergreen Speedway with JPR.
 After placing third in the lone practice session, he qualified in fourth and once again finished in third, this time behind Tyler Reif and Sean Hingorani.

-In 2024, it was revealed that he will return with JPR at Kevin Harvick's Kern Raceway, once again driving the No. 5 Toyota for JPR.
+In 2024, it was revealed that he would return with JPR at Kevin Harvick's Kern Raceway, once again driving the No. 5 Toyota for JPR.
 He would go on to pick up his first win in the series in this race.

-On September 1, 2025, it was revealed that Raz make his NASCAR Xfinity Series debut at World Wide Technology Raceway with a second AM Racing entry, the No. 76.
+On September 1, 2025, it was revealed that Raz would make his NASCAR Xfinity Series debut at World Wide Technology Raceway with a second AM Racing entry, the No. 76.